bentasker/service-status/README.md

 This repo is used to detail incidents affecting service - the most recent incidents will be linked to from this README, but older reports can be found within the directory heirachy

+### Graphs

+There are some service status/availability graphs available at [Uptime Robot](https://stats.uptimerobot.com/r7L56IAvO5).

 ### Incidents